 An intense pulsed light (IPL) photofacial uses light energy to treat unwanted signs of aging, such as:

 During treatment, an MD Esthetics provider cleans your skin and applies a cooling gel to it to enhance anti-aging effects and minimize discomfort.
-He moves the IPL technology over your skin so light can penetrate it.
+Your provider will move the IPL technology over your skin so light can penetrate it.
 The procedure isn’t painful, but you might feel slight discomfort or the sensation of a rubber band snapping against your skin.

 What happens after treatment?